ktorn/completium-landing/docs/cli/cli1.md

 ```
 ## Switch endpoint

-Select the current endpoint with the following command:
+Select the current endpoint from menu with the following command:

 ```
 completium-cli switch endpoint